 B.A.
 Advertising 2016

 “My internship with Southwest Airlines was extremely rewarding and allowed me to be extremely hands-on and involved in the brand beginning to end.
 I created digital content for Southwest.com and the Southwest mobile application.
 One of the biggest takeaways from this experience was the importance of company culture.
 Southwest embodies everything one would look for when it comes to a wonderful work environment.
 I got to work with friendly, hard-working individuals whose drive and creativity inspired me.
 My boss and supervisors understood the importance of work-life balance and really worked with me whenever I felt overwhelmed.
 My internship with Southwest was truly beneficial for my growth as a designer and young professional.
 My Meadows professors gave me the tools and knowledge to walk into this internship with confidence and an excellent design and advertising skill set.
-Southwest gave me the real-world experience that prepared me to succeed in my post-graduation career now. “
+Southwest gave me the real-world experience that prepared me to succeed in my post-graduation career now.“ [Marissa now works as a junior designer at BBDO New York.]

 B.A.
 Advertising/Creative; B.A.
 Fashion Media '17